deepflowio/deepflow/README.md

 - **High Performance**: The innovative **SmartEncoding** tag injection mechanism of DeepFlow can improve the storage performance of tag data by 10 times, no more high-based tags and data sampling anxiety.
 DeepFlow Agent is implemented in Rust for extreme processing performance and memory safety.
 DeepFlow Server is implemented in Golang, and rewrites standard library map and pool for a nearly 10x performance in data query and memory application.
 - **Programmability**: DeepFlow supports parsing HTTP, Dubbo, MySQL, Redis, Kafka and DNS at the moment, and will iterate to support more application protocols.
 In addition, DeepFlow provides a programmable interface based on WASM technology, allowing developers to parse private protocols quickly, and can be used to construct business analysis capabilities for specific scenarios, such as 5GC signaling analysis, financial transaction analysis, vehicle computer communication analysis, etc.
 - **Open Interface**: DeepFlow embraces the open source community, supports a wide range of observability data sources, and uses AutoTagging and SmartEncoding to provide high-performance, unified tag injection capabilities.
 DeepFlow has a plugable database interface, developers can freely add and replace the most suitable database.
 DeepFlow provides a unified standard SQL query capability for all observability data upwards, which is convenient for users to quickly integrate into their own observability platform, and also provides the possibility of developing dialect QLs on this basis.
-- **Easy to Maintain**: DeepFlow only consists of two components, Agent and Server, hiding the complexity within the process and reduces the maintenance difficulty to the extreme.
+- **Easy to Maintain**: The core of DeepFlow only consists of two components, Agent and Server, hiding the complexity within the process and reduces the maintenance difficulty to the extreme.
 The DeepFlow Server cluster can manage Agents in multiple resource pools, heterogeneous resource pools and cross-region/cross-AZ resource pools in a unified manner, and can achieve horizontal scaling and load balancing without any external components.

 # Documentation